📢 Reduce Your Shipping Cost by 10% in Just 10 Minutes - Take Demo

 receiving workflow in warehouse management system

 The first step in a warehouse management system is “Receiving.”
 This step ensures that the right product has been received in the right quantity, quality, and location and at the right time.
-To make this process even more efficient, a powerful warehouse management system allows businesses to input key purchase order details such as delivery and expiry dates, as well as vendor information.
-Once everything has been received and verified, a Goods Received Note (GRN) is created to confirm that all the goods have indeed been received.
+What if I tell you that all of this can be automated, leaving no possibility of human errors?
+This is how it works: A powerful warehouse management system allows businesses to input key purchase order details such as delivery and expiry dates and vendor information.
+Once everything has been received and verified, a Goods Received Note (GRN) is created to confirm that all the goods have been received.

 Step #2:Putaway